SamuelSwartzberg/flashcardifying_text_temp/phil.md

 indefinite descriptions refer to an entity without a claim that there is merely one such entity.
 In english, indefinite descriptions use 'a(n)'.

+##### proper names

+In philosophy, a proper name is a name which (in some way) uniquely identifies its referent in the world.

 ### modality

 Modality is about the way things could (not) or must have been.
 It is contrasted with the actual state of affairs.